In the pull down menu above, you can find various worksheets to help you pick menus and then create shopping lists.

 - food that has to cook a long time.
 Stove fuel is heavy.

 - 1.3 lbs of backpacking food per scout, per day (3 meals per day), works well.
-Weigh your total food and adjust
+Weigh your total food and adjust with snacks.

 - strive for foods which contain 125 cal/oz = 4.4 cal/gr